LocatedInSpace/Distributed-Auction-System/README.md

 These will do the equivalent of fuzzing the replicas - just spamming whatever they generate.

 ##  Stuff that might go wrong
+We doubt that you will encounter any of this, since we are using localhost & our PC's are not good (to put it nicely) - however, now you know what to try if you have any of the issues :)

-If you are encountering different results than we've shown in our logs & report - your net might be less stable than ours.
+1. If you are encountering different results than we've shown in our logs & report - your net might be less stable than ours.
 In that case, find the function `DelayedUnlock()` (line 230) in `server.go` and up the sleep untill you attain stable results.

-We doubt that you will need to do this, since we are using localhost & our PC's are not good (to put it nicely) - however, now you know what to try :)
+2. Clients do not find the servers - timing out on initial dial.
+You can try to up the value on line 67 in `client.go`

+3. Replica failing crashes client - this should *only* happen if you are only running one replica, and you crash it.
+We did not do any kind of error handling for if there are no valid replicas - because the assignment did not have this as part of the scope :)